Liz Perry (Connors)

 Liz is also a teacher of acting and theatre movement.

-Her work as a teacher explores the connection of breath and emotion that gives physical and emotional definition, meaning and clarity to character and storytelling.
+Her work as a teacher explores the connection between breath and emotion that gives physical and vocal clarity to character development and storytelling.

 To contact Liz please email at: email@example.com